 text components for everything text related.
 I use pixel perfect bitmap fonts in which all the glyphs’ sizes should be integer values, and the resolution is low enough so that each “pixel” (or, rather, a constituent square) of each glyph should correspond to a single pixel on screen.

 The truth is however that these fonts are not perfect, and the problem is mostly with padding.
-This means that for the left (or right) aligned text the first glyph will probably be set properly but then the next one will be not a whole pixel away, which will accumulate after a while and present rather unpleasant artefacts.
+This means that for the left (or right) aligned text the first glyph will probably be set properly but then the next one will note be an integer value pixels away, which will accumulate after a while and present rather unpleasant artifacts.
 Much bigger problem lies in centered text, since usually not even the first glyph is properly set in such a case.
-The situation only gets worse as one introduces features such as localization, template strings, and so on.

 To get my point across, please consider images 1-4, whereas the odd ones are taken from the editor and the even ones are in-game screenshots.

 The solutions I found online usually boil down to either moving the entire text object to such a sub-pixel position that will “trick” the rounding process and make the text snap into place, or using custom scripts that snap the text to grid.
-The first solution is problematic when one has to deal with varying text, i.e. when localization is involved, and it is near impossible to achieve with centered text.
-The second solution seemed more plausible, but none of the users that mentioned shared their scripts.
+As I stated previously, the first solution is problematic when one has to deal with varying text, i.e. when localization is involved, and it is near impossible to achieve with centered text.
+The second solution seemed more plausible, but none of the users that mentioned it shared the scripts they use.
 Thus, I decided to write my own.

 2 Pixel Perfect Text Enforcer

-Usually retro-styled games use a small number fonts – SODHARA in particular uses three, so the first step was to describe all the fonts used in order to have relevant info on each of them in one place.
+Retro-styled games usually use a small number fonts – SODHARA in particular uses three, so the first step was to describe all the fonts used in order to have relevant info on each of them in one place.
 The class I used is shown in listing 1.

 Listing 1.
 The CharSpacingInfo